GSA-TTS/identity-idva-api-gateway/README.md

 - Cloud.gov account (Contact [Will Shah](mailto:wshah@easydynamics.com?subject=GSA%20Cloud.gov%20Account) to get one).

 ## Development Setup
-You can test out kong features and configurations locally using the Local Development steps, and use the Cloud.gov Development steps when you're ready to test in cloud.gov.
+You can test out kong features and configurations locally using the [local Development steps](#Local-Development), and use the [Cloud.gov development steps](#Cloud.gov-Development) when you're ready to test in cloud.gov.

-Note: You will need to set up consumers and credentials within your test instances.
+:bulb: Note: You will need to set up consumers and credentials within your test instances.
 See the [OAuth2.0 section](#OAuth-2.0-Authorization) section for details on how to set this up.

 ### Local Development
 Local Kong development can be done by:
 1. Installing Kong via the [Docker Installation](https://docs.konghq.com/install/docker/) method.
-This is our preferred method, but you _can_ use one of the other [Kong's supported install methods](https://konghq.com/install/)).
+This is our preferred method, but you _can_ use one of the other [Kong's supported install methods](https://konghq.com/install/).
     * The [Kong Docker-compose](https://github.com/Kong/docker-kong/tree/master/compose) template
     makes setting up the Kong docker install even easier.
 You can have Kong and a local postgres container running by simply running `docker-compose up`.